Eryops1/Fellowprogram/Workshop/ORGA.md

 * Where do you publish?
 Open Access Journals?
 The Leibniz Open Access publishing fund: easy and fast cost takeover.
 * Open peer review: who has experience, advantages and drawbacks?
 Opinions?
 * Wikipedia: ever written an article?
 Check out Plos Topic pages!
-* etc
+* etc ?

 ### Other
 - book a seminar room (20th Feb)
 - accomodation costs for anyone?
-- prepare handout?
+- prepare handout (?) + aushänge
+- announcment via email 2 weeks ahead (27.
+02.)
+- write jana hoffmann so she asks someone from FB3 to participate, maybe also herself